 - No single point of failure: Replicating and sharing data between strangers enables redundancy.
-For example, in the case of popular blockchains such as that of Bitcoin, the record can survive even if entire continents go offline.
+For example, in the case of popular blockchains such Bitcoin, the record can survive even if entire continents go offline.

 How do blockchains actually work?

 With the general definition out of the way, let’s delve into a technical overview of blockchain technology.
 Let’s start with the basics.
-Remember how blockchain is described as a digital record of transactions?
+Remember how we described blockchain as a digital record of transactions?
 Consider that a bit of a simplification.
-Rather than thinking of a blockchain as a list of separate or discrete entries, imagine them as bundles of transactions instead.
+Rather than thinking of blockchains as a list of separate or discrete entries, imagine them as bundles of transactions instead.
 One such bundle is called a block and usually includes other relevant data such as the timestamp.

 With these guidelines alone, it’s easy to see how a blockchain is formed.

-Line these transaction bundles one by one, using the included timestamps to establish a chronological order of blocks.
+If you line up these transaction bundles one by one, using the included timestamps, you can establish a chronological order of blocks.
 The result is a really long list of blocks, dating back to the original block.
 In the cryptocurrency community, this first block is commonly referred to as the genesis block.

 So a blockchain is a list of transaction blocks, ordered by date and time.
 But that’s only half the story.
-Remember the double spending problem?
 What if a dishonest individual came along and offered a different record of transactions that are fake but have valid timestamps?

-This is where cryptographic hashes come into play and why cryptocurrencies are so named.
+This is where cryptographic hashes come into play and where cryptocurrency got its name from.